 2. MULTIPLE-CHOICE TEST:

 Pass the AAMET Level 2 multiple-choice exam.
 On-line at the AAMET website.
 You will need to join the AAMET with “Student” status before you sign up for the test.
-Your trainer has more information.
+Please note: this step is usually done much later in the process, after the candidate has more practice and integration of the skills.

 3. AAMET ETHICS CODE: